rishabh2015/BlueStackChallenge/README.md

 Code is deployed at heroku at: https://bluestacks-challenge.herokuapp.com/

+How to Use Date Picker

+Date Picker will open up on clicking on calendar icon on the side of "schedule again" text.
+On clicking datepicker popup will come up on which on can navigate through dates.

 TestCases of the App are as follows:

 | Description   | Executed Steps                |Expected Output                                           |